brajeshwar/brajeshwar.github.io/_posts/2012/2012-05-11-how-to-do-numbered-pagination-for-your-wordpress-blog.md

----
-layout: post
-title: How-to - Numbered Pagination for your Wordpress Blog
+# How-to - Numbered Pagination for your Wordpress Blog
----

 There are a bunch of awesome Wordpress Plugins that can do `Numbered Pagination` for your Wordpress powered blog.
 However, it may be noted that Wordpress have the option to do it without relying on a plugin.